OctoPrint/OctoPrint/docs/plugins/hooks.rst

    :param str cmd_type: Type of command, e.g. ``temperature_poll`` for temperature polling or ``sd_status_poll`` for SD
        printing status polling.
    :param str gcode: Parsed GCODE command, e.g. ``G0`` or ``M110``, may also be None if no known command could be parsed
+   :param str subcode: Parsed subcode of the GCODE command, e.g. ``1`` for ``M80.1``.
+Will be None if no subcode was provided
+       or no command could be parsed.
    :return: None, 1-tuple, 2-tuple or string, see the description above for details.

 .. _sec-plugins-hook-comm-protocol-gcode-received: